 If you’re looking to establish an LLC, check out our guide to forming one here.
 Continue below for a step-by-step guide to forming a C corp.

 Step 2: Pick a state to incorporate in

 Different states have different rules around corporations, which is why picking the right state to incorporate in is crucial.

 Ever wonder why so many companies decide to incorporate in Delaware?
 It’s mainly because of the state’s flexible rules around corporations and generally business-friendly environment.

-Read up on your state’s rules around incorporation, compare tax rates across state lines, see what the general trend is in your industry, read up on the benefits of filing in Delaware, and most importantly, talk to a lawyer to find the best fit for you.
+Read up on your state’s rules around incorporation, compare tax rates across state lines, see what the general trend is in your industry, read up on the tax advantages of filing in Delaware, and most importantly, talk to a lawyer to find the best fit for you.

 Step 3: Pick a name